 Couples today are getting creative with their marriage proposals.
 A marriage proposal is a once-in-a-lifetime moment, so it makes sense that you’d want yours to be unforgettable and unique.
 We think a proposal should be special to you as a couple; for example, it’s probably not the best idea to propose to your significant other (S/O) on the top of the Empire State Building if they’re afraid of heights!
 Think about your S/O’s personality and hobbies to begin planning your proposal.
-We have some ideas below to help you out if you get stuck after that.
+Here are 5 creative proposal ideas to help you out if you get stuck after that.

 At the end of an adventure

-If you’re both outdoorsy types, put together a proposal that caps off one of your outdoor adventures.
+If you’re both outdoorsy types, come up with a creative proposal that caps off one of your outdoor adventures.
 One of the great things about this type of proposal is that it’ll seem just like any other outing.
 Your significant other probably won’t suspect a thing.

 On a scavenger hunt